 - Scheduled downtime, maintenance, or upgrades, including without limitations the following:

 Nature of Credits; Sole Remedy.

 - Notwithstanding anything to the contrary in this SLA, the total amount credited to the Customer in a particular month under this SLA shall not exceed the total hosting fee paid by the Customer for such month for the affected service.

 - Credits are exclusive of any applicable taxes charged to the Customer or collected by MaxterHost and are the Customer’s sole and exclusive remedy with respect to any failure or deficiency in service or in the availability of the Customer’s Web sites.

 - You and MaxterHost agree that only measurements carried out by MaxterHost’s personnel shall be used for the calculation of unavailable time and MaxterHost’s records shall be conclusive evidence of that unavailable time.
 The client’s sole remedy in relation to a breach of this SLA shall be limited to the service credits provided accordingly in this SLA.

 - This SLA shall not apply during any trial or free period of the services, and this SLA does not come into effect until after the end of the first month of the applicable services has been provided.
-The SLA shall apply during the normal initial period during which the Customer is available for MaxterHost’s 45-day money-back guarantee, as provided in the TOS, as amended from time to time; provided, however, that Customer’s right to a 45-day money-back guarantee shall expire, according to its terms, if the Customer continues service beyond the first forty-five (45) days.
+The SLA shall apply during the normal initial period during which the Customer is available for MaxterHost’s 15-day money-back guarantee, as provided in the TOS, as amended from time to time; provided, however, that Customer’s right to a 15-day money-back guarantee shall expire, according to its terms, if the Customer continues service beyond the first fifteen (15) days.

 - This SLA does not relieve the Customer from the obligation to pay the Customer’s balance in full when it is due.
 SLA credits are always applied within two billing cycles after the month in which the downtime eligible for SLA credit occurs.